 Whale oil was one of the main ingredients of margarine until the second half of the 20th century.
 In the late 19th and early 20th centuries, whale oil was also used to make soaps, washing powder and machine oil.
 You can see many such products in our future exhibition.
 Whale beards were processed into corset sticks, bone meal into fertilizer.
 And finally, whale meat as food for humans and animals was supposed to alleviate the lack of domestic food after the First World War, which, however, met with little approval among the population.
 Before the 1930s, Germany was dependent on the import of whale products - especially from Norway and Great Britain - despite its own research in the whaling industry.
 According to Hermann Göring's four-year plan, Germany was to become economically and agriculturally independent of imports from 1936.
 Whales and other marine resources played a crucial role in this plan.
 However, RAU IX came too late for this - the war had begun.

-Immediately after the RAU IX was built, the ship was confiscated by the German navy, sent back to the shipyard and converted.
-Under the names UJ-D and U-J 1212 it served the Kriegsmarine as a submarine hunter from 1940 to 1944.
-From 1944 it protected German warships in the port of Hammerfest in occupied Norway.
-After the end of the war, the RAU IX was used for a short time by the German Mine Clearance Service on the instructions of the Allies to search for mines, before finally being deployed under the British flag from 1948-1949 for Falkland Shipowners Ltd. in whaling operations.
-In the 1950s the RAU IX was renamed KRUTT and went whaling for Norway.
-After 1955 it was renamed HVALUR 5 again, first under the Icelandic flag and then in 1968 for the Faroe Islands.
+Immediately after RAU IX was built, the ship was seized by the German Kriegsmarine, sent back to the shipyard and rebuilt.
+Under the names UJ-D and U-J 1212, it served the Kriegsmarine as a submarine hunter from 1940 to 1944.
+From 1944, it protected German warships in Hammerfest Harbor in occupied Norway.
+After the end of the war, RAU IX was briefly used by the German Minesweeping Service on Allied instructions to search for mines, before finally being used in whaling for Falkland Shipowners Ltd. under the British flag from 1948-1949 after all.
+In the 1950s, RAU IX was renamed KRUTT and went whaling for Norway.
+After 1955, she was renamed HVALUR 5 again to hunt whales first under the Icelandic flag and finally for the Faroe Islands in 1968.

-In 1969, the board of trustees of the Old Port acquired RAU IX, which was restored to its original condition in the best possible way.
-This ship with an eventful history has been moored in the Old Port of Bremerhaven since 1970 and is one of the main attractions for visitors to our museum, which opened in 1975.
+In 1969, the Board of Trustees of the Old Port acquired the RAU IX, which was restored to its original condition as best as possible.
+Since 1970, the ship with an eventful history has been moored in Bremerhaven's Old Port and is one of the main attractions for visitors to our museum, which opened in 1975.
 In 2005, the RAU IX was listed as a historical monument.
-If you are on or in the ship and read the inscriptions and advertisements in German, Norwegian and Icelandic or see machine parts and superstructures from the late 1930s to the 1960s, you can experience the ship's multi-national history for yourself.
+When you are on or in the ship and read the lettering and displays in German, Norwegian and Icelandic or see engine parts and superstructures from the late 1930s to the 1960s, you can experience the ship's multi-national history for yourself.

-RAU IX will be integrated into our new exhibition on "Ships, Resources and the Underwater Environment" as a flagship of our museum.
-Photographs, log books, ivory carvings and other memorabilia will bring the history of the German whaling industry from the 1890s to the 1950s to life for you.
-In our new exhibition we also show the work and life of fishermen and whalers as well as the effects of modern sea use on the biology of the oceans.
-We show you the interactions between technical feasibility and resource availability as well as the substantial changes in the environment under water.
-The shipyard models of the RAU IX and the WALTER RAU factory ship will also be digitised together with many other ship models and will be available as 3D models via smartphones, tablets and PCs.
-In this way, you can also take a journey into history outside our rooms.
+As a flagship of our museum, the RAU IX will be integrated into our new exhibit on "Ships, Resources, and the Underwater Environment."
+Photographs, logbooks, ivory carvings and other memorabilia will bring the history of the German whaling industry from the 1890s to the 1950s to life for you.
+But our new exhibition will also show the work and lives of fishermen and whalers, as well as the impact of modern ocean exploitation on the biology of the oceans.
+We show you the interactions of technical feasibility and resource availability, as well as the substantial changes in the underwater environment.
+The shipyard models of the RAU IX and the WALTER RAU factory ship will also be digitized along with many other ship models and available as 3D models via smartphones, tablets and PCs.
+In this way, you can also take an exploratory walk into history outside of our rooms.

 Lloyd Register Appendix 1949.